Skip navigation

 Environmental Impact

 While refrigerant leaks might not pose a significant health risk, they can be harmful to the environment.
 Many refrigerants are greenhouse gases that contribute to global warming.
 For instance, R-22 is being phased out due to its ozone-depleting properties, and R-410A, although less harmful, still has a high global warming potential.
+Replacing outdated AC systems can reduce environmental impact and improve efficiency.
 Repairing leaks promptly helps reduce your carbon footprint and comply with environmental regulations.

 Why You Should Get a Refrigerant Leak Repaired